gabrielecarnevali/gabrielecarnevali.github.io/README.md

 This repository contains a university group project on orbital transfer strategies.

-The work analyzes different approaches:
+The work analyses different approaches:
 1. Standard strategy
 2. Optimized standard strategy
 3. Transfer with circularization